-A Notice of Proposed Rule Making will be published in the State Register on January 27, 2021 and a Notice of Emergency Adoption will be published in the State Register on April 21, 2021, effective April 25, 2021.
+The proposed amendment was presented to the Professional Practice Committee for recommendation and to the Full Board for adoption as an emergency action at the January 2021 meeting of the Board of Regents, effective April 25, 2021.
+A Notice of Proposed Rule Making was published in the State Register on January 27, 2021 and a Notice of Emergency Adoption was published in the State Register on April 21, 2021.

+Following the 60-day public comment period required under the State Administrative Procedure Act, the Department received two comments.
+An Assessment of Public Comment is included as Attachment B. No changes to the amendment are recommended at this time.
 Supporting materials are available upon request from the Secretary to the Board of Regents.